AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Sets.md

 1. The field identifiers are ambiguous
 2. The result is sparse: the data views engine has not been told how to align the data items across groups, so it has no idea that all "Power In" streams are similar.

-To fix this, we will add a `.Distinguisher` to the field set.
+To fix this, we will add a `.IdentifyingField` to the field set.

-#### Distinguisher
+#### Identifying field
-If the field set resolves to multiple data items in any group (or if grouping is not used), then a field should be designated as the field set's `.Distinguisher`.
+If the field set resolves to multiple data items in any group (or if grouping is not used), then a field should be designated as the field set's `.IdentifyingField`.
 If one lone criterion is not a sufficient or useful way of disambiguating the fields, then [grouping](xref:DataViewsGrouping) by additional criteria may be necessary.

-#### Example: Adding a distinguisher
+#### Example: Adding an identifying field
-To the data view from the previous example, we will add a `Field` as the `.Distinguisher` of its field set.
+To the data view from the previous example, we will add a `Field` as the `.IdentifyingField` of its field set.
 In this example, it makes sense to distinguish each data item by its _Measurement_.

 ```json
 {